bhargav-yarlagadda/File-Share/README.md

-# FileShare - P2P File Sharing Website
+# FileShare - P2P File Sharing Website.

 FileShare is a secure, peer-to-peer (P2P) file-sharing website built with modern web technologies.
 It allows users to upload and share files directly between devices using WebRTC, with a simple and intuitive interface.
 Authentication is handled via Clerk, ensuring secure user management.